What is SushiSwap? (SUSHI)

 SushiSwap’s core function is to mirror a traditional exchange by facilitating the buying and selling of different crypto assets between users.

-Rather than being supported by one central entity, tokens traded on SushiSwap are maintained by smart contracts, and users lock crypto on the software that can then be accessed by traders.
+Rather than being supported by one central entity, tokens traded on SushiSwap are maintained by smart contracts, and users lock crypto on the protocol that can then be accessed by traders.

 Of note, those who trade against locked assets pay a fee that is then distributed to all liquidity providers proportionally, based on their contribution to the pool.